 Notes to Table 18

-* 0.25 tolerance allowed independently at each test point for photometry unless indicated otherwise.
+* [0.25] tolerance allowed independently at each test point for photometry unless indicated otherwise.

 ** On request of the applicant during measurement of these points, the front position lamp approved to UN Regulation No. 50, UN Regulation No. 7 or UN Regulation No. 148; if combined, grouped, or reciprocally incorporated-shall be switched ON.